Great Restaurants to Try in Seattle

 Aside from taking in new sights and experiences, traveling is a great opportunity to enjoy new cuisines!
-Being an ever-growing city and popular cruise port allows Seattle to offer many restaurant dining options for travelers.
+Being an ever-growing city and popular cruise port allows Seattle to offer many restaurant dining options and amazing foodie experiences.

 Also, if you are visiting Seattle soon don’t forget to read our 20 Unique Things to do in Seattle article too or get some great weekend trip ideas for Victoria, British Columbia which is an easy day trip from Seattle!